Home » Posts tagged 'propitiation'

-In the Old Testament (Tanakh), there are many specific blood sacrifices listed and each one was a covering over the particular sin or sins, an atonement.
+In the Hebrew Bible (Old Testament), there are many specific blood sacrifices listed and each one was a covering over the particular sin or sins, an atonement.
 This is why the sacrifices had to be repeated, and this is why there is the annual Jewish holiday, Yom Kippur, the day of Atonement.

 The shadow of the Hebrew Bible/Old Testament sacrifices point to the New Testament.

 God made it clear that He would be forming a new covenant with a new heart and His spirit placed within us (Jeremiah 31:30-33 Hebrew Bible [Jeremiah 31:31-34 OT], Jeremiah 32:37-40, Jeremiah 33:14-16, Ezekiel 16:58-63, Ezekiel 36:26-29, Ezekiel 37:21-26, Isaiah 55:3-8).
 The location to perform animal sacrifices being destroyed and no longer existing did not take God by surprise.
 It was part of His plan.

 Isaiah 53 “Despised and rejected by men, pained because of our transgressions, crushed because of our iniquities; the chastisement of our welfare was upon him, and with his wound we were healed.
 We all went astray like sheep, we have turned, each one on his way, and the Lord accepted his prayers for the iniquity of all of us.
 He was oppressed, and he was afflicted, yet he would not open his mouth; like a lamb to the slaughter he would be brought, He committed no violence, and there was no deceit in his mouth.
 He poured out his soul to death, and with transgressors he was counted; and he bore the sin of many, and interceded for the transgressors.”